Christine Chow

 Beyond her professional pursuits, Christine finds joy in exploring new culinary delights and embarking on exciting adventures around the world.
 Her diverse experiences and unwavering passions continue to shape her as an inspiring individual, dedicated to making a meaningful impact in the world.

-Christine Chow Quotes
+Christine Chow Takeaways

 • “My aunt got me a set of magic tricks when I was, maybe, six years old.
 I thought, great – now I have the magic, and it turns out, not so, because the magic is never about the props nor the secrets of the performance.
 So I set that magic set aside.
 I was like, forget about this.
 This is too hard.
 I’ll never make this look real.”